sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 | `_like`  | Sub-String Like        |
 ###### Table 1.
 Supported operators.

-See the following table for a reference of which operators can be used on which types
+The table below displays the operators that can be used for every value type:

 | Scalar Type | Operators |